harrybraviner/statoil/README.md

 ## Experimentation

-* Does the exponentiation help?
+* Why do cross entropy and accuracy on the validation set seem to be uncorrelated?
 * Do the flips improve things?
 * Does noise augmentation improve things?
 * Does dropout improve things?